jorgejgnz/ColorGAN/README.md

 ## Training

-For both the discriminator and the generator we use Adam optimizer with the same parameters.
+For both the discriminator and the generator Adam optimizer with the same parameters has been used.

-To make the GAN training more stable we start with a generator that is reasonably good at coloring images from the first epoch.
+Starting training using a generator that is reasonably good at coloring images from the first epoch will make GAN training more stable.

-To do this, we first pre-train the generator in isolation for 20 epochs.
-After the pre-training, the generator will be able to color images.
+To do this, the generator is previously pretrained in isolation for 20 epochs.
+After the pre-training, the generator will have an initial notion on how to colorize images.

-Then, we jointly train the generator and the discriminator for 100 epochs.
+Then, the generator and the discriminator are trained combined for 100 epochs.

 ## Results